dberga/iquaflow-qmr-sisr/README.md

 # IQUAFLOW - Quality Metrics for Single Image Super Resolution

-- Note: Use any of our [jupyter notebooks](IQF-UseCase.ipynb) to run the use case.
+- Note: Use any of our [jupyter notebook](IQF-UseCase.ipynb) or [python code example with x3](IQF-UseCase-PREx3.py) to run the use case.

 - The rest of code is distributed in distinct repos [IQUAFLOW framework](https://github.com/satellogic/iquaflow), [QMRNet EO Dataset Evaluation Use Case](https://github.com/dberga/iquaflow-qmr-eo) and [QMRNet's Loss for SR](https://github.com/dberga/iquaflow-qmr-loss).